Landing

 Appointments

 Appointments are needed when students are requesting disability-related accommodations.
 Appointments allow us to dedicate the necessary time to address your needs thoroughly.
-Zoom, in-person, or phone appointments can be scheduled via phone (360) 650-3083 or email: drsfrontdesk@wwu.edu.
+Zoom, in-person, or phone appointments can be scheduled by sending us an email at drsfrontdesk@wwu.edu.
+Please include a few general days/times you are available to meet when reaching out via email.
+You can also schedule an appointment by giving us a call at (360) 650-3083 or by connecting with the front desk in-person in Wilson Library 170.

 Drop-in Hours